 There are a lot of different solutions on the market, each with its own unique feature set.
-While this means that you’re more likely to find one that does exactly what you need it to, it also means that it can be difficult to find that one particular solution that best meets your business needs.
+While this means that you’re more likely to find one that does exactly what you need it to, it also means that it can be difficult to find the one particular solution that best meets your business needs.

 To help you find the right solution, we’ve put together a guide to the top LMS software platforms for training delivery.